 It is pretty much pointless, if you are riding 5-10 hours each week, to just do low intensity work.
 Whether the intensity is achieved by harder midweek workouts, intervals during your weekend endurance rides or by racing cyclo-cross or track, you will need to push the intensity to be ready for spring.

 Hit the turbo

 Having an indoor trainer set-up and ready to go can be just the thing to get your cycling going again.
 Whether you opt for the high tech option of a virtual set-up or one of our indoor trainer sessions with some great tunes to motivate you, you won’t have the dark or the weather as an excuse.

 Something is always better than nothing

-If you have really fallen off the wagon, set the bar low initially and don’t feel that you have to go out for a 2-hour ride for it to be worthwhile.
+If you have really fallen off the wagon, set the bar low initially and don’t feel that you have to go out for a 2-hour+ ride for it to be worthwhile.
 Get on the turbo or rollers and do the British Cycling 20-minute warm-up or spend some time working on your mobility.
-Once you have got back into the habit of doing a little bit regularly, building up the volume will come easy.
+Once you have got back into the habit of doing a little bit regularly, building up the volume will come easier.

 Head for the sun

 If you are really struggling to get going and the weather and dark is getting you down, think about booking some warm weather riding to get you going again.
 Riding with the sun on your back can give you a real mental and physical boost that you should be able to carry through to your riding once home.